opentable/octopress/source/_posts/2014-02-10-the-adoption-of-configuration-management.markdown

 Using a project called [Gource](www.fullybaked.co.uk/articles/getting-gource-running-on-osx), one of our engineering leads, [Ryan Tomlinson](http://twitter.com/ryantomlinson), created a video of the repository vizualization.
 It's just over 2 minutes long and shows the activity the repository has taken.

 {% vimeo 86201508 %}

+Each branch in the tree relates to a directory inside our repository.
+Green zaps are additions, orange are updates and red deletions.
+The important thing to take from the video is the evolution of the repository, the amount of changes and the number of people pushing those changes.

 I'm very happy with our configuration management adoption.
 We are by no means at a point where everyone does it, but we are working towards that.
 I would like our contributors to rise to over 75% of our engineering / operations team by the end of 2014.
 Let's see how that goes....